dpukhkaiev/BRISE2/main_node/configuration_distribution/README.md

 * **`dispatch(...)`**: creates the barrier when needed and spawns a **daemon thread** to run the logic.
 This is critical to prevent the main event-thread from blocking while waiting for the barrier.
 * **`handle_configuration_distribution(...)`**: waits at the barrier.
 The code execution pauses here until the `BatchSize` arrival, at which point all configurations are published simultaneously.
-If a wave can no longer complete: a worker died, or the pool of workers shrank; the barrier is broken: the waiting threads are released without publishing and the next wave starts from a fresh barrier, so an incomplete wave cannot stall the pipeline.

 ### 3. Hybrid Distribution ([hybrid_distribution.py](hybrid_distribution.py))
 A smart barrier approach that prevents the pipeline from stalling due to slow workers or deadlocks by using a